 Once again, no response so we give up.
 This grossly inaccurate petition just compounds the tragedy of K9 Lina’s death.
 The day after she was left in a hot car for hours by her handler, Sheriff Phillip Morgan blamed her death on the deputy’s 50 hour work week and lack of sleep.
 Sheriff Morgan described the dog’s death as a “bad accident.
 Matt Durrett, 4th Judicial District Prosecuting Attorney declined to press charges against her handler, Deputy Jonathon Cornelison.
 The day following her death a Facebook support page was set up ~ for Jonathon Cornelison where very little is posted about the loss of this K9 officer.
 A memorial wasn’t held for K9 Lina until November 12.

 It’s as if she never existed.The entire area seems to have an ‘out of sight, out of mind’ attitude.
-Making the situation more sad, she only served with MCSO for one year.
+Making the situation sadder, she only served with MCSO for one year.

 As for petition writers, to be blunt, if you don’t know the FACTS, stop writing garbage like this as it denigrates the seriousness of a K9’s death because of a handler’s negligence and in turn, that incompetent handler tarnishes the badges of thousands of excellent handlers who would take a bullet for their dog.

 “A K9 officer is a universal dog that can detect, track, guard, and apprehend.
-A K9 dog is a separate officer hat serves his duty just like any human officer.
+A K9 dog is a separate officer that serves his duty just like any human officer.

 Any offense against the dog makes you subject to prosecution and you may end up being incarcerated.”